The remit of the Board is:

 - to encourage and advance actuarial academic developments in Scotland.

-The Scottish Board is currently made up of seven Council members and a number of other co-opted members based in Scotland.
+The Scottish Board is currently made up of six Council members and a number of other co-opted members based in Scotland.

 Scottish Board members